 “Yet in 2014, only 1.5% per cent of specific funding for women’s and girls’ rights focused on women and girls with disabilities.
 And within disability rights funding, only 9.5% per cent focused on women and girls with disabilities.

 “While it is encouraging to see efforts made to bring together the gender equality and disability rights movements at a global level, these statistics show there is much to be done at the grassroots.

 “At its heart, our report has one clear message: that in seeking to leave no woman behind, we should be led by women and girls with disabilities themselves.”

-CBM is proud to partner with Nguyen Thi Lan Anh, a determined Vietnamese advocate, leader of a local non-government organisation representing people with disabilities, and director of a CBM partner project which also receives support from the Australian Government, through the Australian NGO Cooperation Program (ANCP).
+CBM was proud to partner with Nguyen Thi Lan Anh – a determined Vietnamese advocate, leader of a local non-government organisation representing people with disabilities, and director of a CBM partner project which also received support from the Australian Government, through the Australian NGO Cooperation Program (ANCP).